Linaro/lava/doc/v2/glossary.rst

     .. seealso:: :ref:`tftp_support`.

+  VLANd
+    VLANd is a daemon to support virtual local area networks in LAVA.
+This support is specialised and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.

+    .. seealso:: :ref:`vland_in_lava` or :ref:`admin_vland_lava`.

   worker
     The worker is responsible for running the ``lava-slave`` daemon to start and monitor test jobs running on the dispatcher.
 Each :term:`master` has a